I’m often asked about living in the Philippines if you should rent a house in the Philippines, buy a house in the Philippines, or build on a lot.

 - The internal and external architecture won’t be exactly what you want

-- You will pay to rent in the Philippines at a place for 20 years and realize you’ve given enough money to the landlord to buy the house!
+- You will pay to rent a house in the Philippines at a place for 20 years and realize you’ve given enough money to the landlord to buy the house!

 - A house that costs ₱6M > ₱8M to build will rent for about ₱30k per month.